NeXt-Warning-System/project/updates/week11.md

 * We have a Project Board
 * Booking and Preparing for research with external users
-* reviewing CV's to recruit test engineer
+* reviewing CV's to recruit test engineer with looking at interview w/c 01/03

 ## Blockers, issues or questions